Languages in Sardinia

 Good question, let’s see…

-So, Sardinia is an Italian island, and they speak Italian in Italy – simple, right?
+So, Sardinia is an Italian island, and they speak the Italian language in Italy – simple, right?

 Well, as it turns out, things aren’t always so straightforward in Italy.